 Giorgio de Chirico.
 Gladiatori 1927-1929, exhibition catalogue (Varese, Villa Panza, 4 October-14 December 2003), edited by Paolo Baldacci, Skira editore, Milan 2003

 In 2007, de Chirico’s anthological exhibition at Palazzo Zabarella (Padua) offered a rich and unrepeatable overview of the years 1919-1924 with the first metaphysical replicas and various declinations of the Roman “piazzas” and “villas”, accompanied by a critical text that constitutes the first complete monograph on de Chirico, his themes and his artistic evolution from 1908 to his death in 1978.
 The Florentine exhibition De Chirico, Max Ernst, Magritte, Balthus.
-Uno sguardo nell’invisibile (A Look into the Invisible, 2010) was the first exhibition organized by the Archives’ staff in collaboration with Fondazione Palazzo Strozzi and highlighted the affinity of research between de Chirico and some of the great protagonists of Surrealism.
-This itinerant series of exhibitions culminated at the end of 2015 with an exhibition on Ferrarese metaphysics and its relation to the European avant-garde at Palazzo dei Diamanti in Ferrara, which continued to the Staatsgalerie in Stuttgart.
-The Ferrara exhibition was fundamental not only because it brought together a group of works by de Chirico and Carrà that had not been seen side by side since their creation, but above all, because it revolutionised the reading of Ferrarese metaphysics by highlighting the traits that distinguish it from those of the Parisian and Italian periods.
+De Chirico, Max Ernst, Magritte, Balthus.
+A Look into the Invisible, 2010 was the first exhibition organized by the Archives’ staff in collaboration with Fondazione Palazzo Strozzi and highlighted the affinity between de Chirico’s work and that of some of the great protagonists of Surrealism.
+This series of exhibitions culminated at the end of 2015 with an exhibition dedicated to Ferrarese metaphysics and its relation to the European avant-garde at Palazzo dei Diamanti in Ferrara, which then continued to the Staatsgalerie in Stuttgart.
+The Ferrara exhibition was fundamental not only because it brought together a group of works by de Chirico and Carrà that had not been seen side by side since their creation, but above all, because it revolutionized the reading of Ferrarese metaphysics by highlighting the traits that distinguish it from those of the Parisian and Italian periods.

 De Chirico, exhibition catalogue (Padua, Palazzo Zabarella, 20 January-27 May 2007), edited by Paolo Baldacci, Gerd Roos, Marsilio, Venice 2007